sitedata/checklyhq.com/site/content/blog/zero-downtime-instance-upgrades-with-terraform.md

 At Checkly, we run our [browser checks](https://checklyhq.com/docs/browser-checks/quickstart/) on AWS EC2 instances managed by Terraform.
 When shipping a new version, we don't want to interrupt our service, so we need zero downtime deployments.
-Hashicorp has [their own write up](https://www.hashicorp.com/blog/zero-downtime-updates-with-terraform) on zero downtime upgrades, but it only introduces the Terraform configuration without a lot of context, workflow or other details that are needed to actually make this work in real life™.
+Hashicorp has [their own write up](https://www.hashicorp.com/blog/zero-downtime-updates-with-terraform) on zero downtime upgrades, but it only introduces the Terraform configuration without any context, workflow or other details that are needed to actually make this work in real life™.

-This is the full lowdown of how we do it in production for ~1.5 million Chrome-based browser checks since launch.
+This is the full lowdown on how we do it in production for ~1.5 million Chrome-based browser checks since launch.

 <!--more-->